What is the nervous system?

 The following may help keep your brain sharp longer:

 Getting treatment if you have high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more , high cholesterol High Cholesterol Cholesterol is a type of fat.
 Fats are also called lipids.
-Your body uses cholesterol to build important parts of cells and to make certain digestive juices.
-Your body needs cholesterol.
-But... read more , or diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
+Cholesterol is a type of lipid—an essential element contained in all human cells.
+However, excess lipids and other fatty substances... read more , or diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more